tess-vu/south-africa-pharmacies/README.md

 If the 2023 SAL estimates were properly dissolved into SAL zones, the difference between the 2023 Census ward counts and our SAL estimates should be extremely minimal; as demonstrated below.
 Our output for this equation is 0.
 <p align="center"> 2023 Ward Population Sum- 2023 SAL Estimate Sum </p>

-Building data is used to further justify that our estimates accurately place population and measure true density.
-[text]

 ### Geocoding and Coordinate Assignment \[JOEY\]